horw/open-telemetry-slides/open-telemetry-slides.md

 Usually, we have many more elements.
 The Collector can also help us gather data from different sources.

-- The example at the top assumes that, as we already know from the previous slide, there is low network latency.
+- The example at the top assumes that, as we already know from the previous slide, there is low network latency for our system, because we attached a sidecar collector.
-- In the middle example, information can be aggregated first before being sent further.
+- In the middle example, information can be merge first before being sent further.
+Merge can help us to sync data or combine it.
 - The bottom example is a straightforward connection to our master collector.
+When latency is not issue for us.

 Our master collector can send data to different observability backends.

-In these few slides, we have become familiar with the possible workflows.
+In these few slides, we have become familiar with the possible observability workflows.

 One more thing that needs to be mentioned is data.
 I have mentioned data transfer numerous times.
-Therefore, when we experience high loads, we also need to consider how we sample.
+Therefore, when we experience high loads, we also need to consider how we filter data.
+And it can be achieved with sampling.

+Data filtering.
+Data sampling.
 -->

 ---